Rick's Blog

 “I have some real reservations with the current structure, the way that committee is set up,” said Commissioner Grover Robinson.

-Over the last few months, the commission has mapped out a system to better determine how to spend Escambia’s unknown share of the RESTORE Act money stemming from Clean Water Act fines collected from BP in relation to the 2010 oil spill.
-All five commissioners appeared open to reassessing the specifics of the process, particularly the advisory committee, but differed on their individual rationale.
+Over the last few months, the commission has mapped out a system to determine better how to spend Escambia’s unknown share of the RESTORE Act money from Clean Water Act fines collected from BP about the 2010 oil spill.
+All five commissioners appeared open to reassessing the specifics of the process, particularly the advisory committee, but differed on their rationale.

-“What do we want to be with this money,” he asked.
+“What do we want to be with this money?” he asked.
 “What do we want this money to do for Escambia County?
-These are the kind of questions we need to ask.”
+These are the kinds of questions we need to ask.”

 “It ain’t about concept or future,” he said.
 “It’s about projects, spending, putting the money out there.”

-Both of the newly seated commissioners—Steven Barry in District 5 and Lumon May in District 3—expressed a desire to be more involved in the process.
-The commission began taking on the RESTORE process prior to the new commissioners coming on board.
+The newly seated commissioners–Steven Barry in District 5 and Lumon May in District 3–expressed a desire to be more involved in the process.
+The commission began taking on the RESTORE process before the new commissioners came on board.

 Touart also suggested lowering a previously set $500-million floor for prospective projects and said the county should look to maximize the money by seeking matching funds from the state where applicable.
 He noted that the Beulah interchange project would be a good candidate.

-“It’s the gate—as Vince Whibbs use to say—the western gate to the sunshine state,” Touart said.
+“It’s the gate–as Vince Whibbs used to say–the western gate to the sunshine state,” Touart said.

 After a half-hour discussion, Commission Chairman Gene Valentino wrapped it up and slated the subject for the Dec.
 11 Committee of the Whole meeting.